How to automate your tests

 Context/right click

-Simulates a right click on the given object
+Simulates a right click

 Configuration